elite-se/plantestic-team-2/README.md

 ## Features
 <!--TODO: UPDATE THIS SECTION -> NEW FEATURES & REPHRASE/UPDATE OLD ONES-->

-**Plantestic is universal in that it can run in any IDE.**
+**Plantestic 2.0 is universal in that it can run in any IDE.**

-For this, Plantestic uses Gradle.
+For this, Plantestic 2.0 uses Gradle.
 Original Eclipse dependencies are used!

-**Plantestic is user-friendly.**
+**Plantestic 2.0  is user-friendly.**

-You set it up by installing Java and downloading Plantestic.
+You set it up by installing Java and downloading Plantestic 2.0.
 You generate a test case by filing a sequence diagram and entering one instruction.

-**Plantestic has a powerful condition evaluation.**
+**Plantestic 2.0 has a powerful condition evaluation.**

 A sequence diagram can contain alternative or optional interactions that it invokes under a certain condition.
-Plantestic will evaluate any condition that conforms to JavaScript.
+Plantestic 2.0 will evaluate any condition that conforms to JavaScript.
 For this, it uses a JavaScript engine.

 **You can pass parameters to your sequence diagram if you wish to customize its flows.**

 For example, you no longer need to reveal security-critical information such as passwords in your sequence diagram.
-Plantestic evaluates the parameters using templating.
+Plantestic 2.0 evaluates the parameters using templating.

+**Plantestic 2.0 is actor oriented.**

+The sequence diagrams are constructed from the view of one actor, focusing on its specific actions.
+This allows are more precise testing from the perspective of a certain actor

+**You can add a delay option to messages.**

+Annotating a request with `wait(time)`allows you to include general waits in your sequence diagram.

+**Web interface for PlantUML usage.**

+Plantestic 2.0 provides a website at which you can create your plantUML diagrams without needing an extra IDE [how to use](###Integrated-PlantUML-IDE).

+**Automated checking with swagger API.**

+Plantestic 2.0 checks request and response parameters and variables.

 ## Installation
 1. Install Java SE Development Kit 8.
 You can find Java SE Development Kit 8 under the website [https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
-2. Clone the Plantestic repository.
+2. Clone the Plantestic 2.0 repository.
 3. Run `./gradlew publish`.
 This can take a while because the Eclipse repository is cloned.

 ## How to use

-## Usage as Gradle plugin
+### Usage as Gradle plugin

 A Gradle plugin is available in `./gradle-plantestic-plugin`.
 This plugin is not published to a remote repository currently.
 Therefore you need to install it and